 The first thing one notices upon arriving at Dan Sung Sa is a mural that towers over its entrance featuring four figures, only one of whom is instantly recognizable: Kim Jong-Il.
 Owner Carol Cho is quick to dispel any rumors that the restaurant has friendly ties with North Korea.
 The mural, she explains, depicts a a civil interaction between Kim Jong-Il and beloved former South Korean President Kim Dae-Jung.
 The only Korean Nobel Prize winner in history, Dae-Jung was praised for his efforts at ameliorating tensions with North Korea.

 The second thing one notices upon entering is how dark Dang Sung Sa is.
 “Do you like drinking under the light?”
 Cho asks rhetorically.
 “We don’t.”
 Virtually windowless, the interior is encased in brick and dark wood.
-The kitchen is open until 2 a.m., making the spot a popular destination for homesick expats, rowdy drinkers, and everyone with a curious palette in between.
+The kitchen is open until 2 a.m., making the spot a popular destination for homesick expats, rowdy drinkers, and everyone with a curious palate in between.

 The large menu features meat and vegetable skewers, traditional Korean dishes, and a curious selection of items born from the melding of Korean and American culture.